 If a picture is worth a thousand words, then an action is worth a thousand pictures.
 At SGI we follow a disciplined approach to guide our investment actions.
-Our Optimized strategy has four encompassing steps which starts and ends with risk management.
+Our Optimized strategy has four encompassing steps which start and ends with risk management.

 Understand Market Risk

 Our first step is crucial.
 We initiate a market risk assessment.
 This helps us to better understand what risks are present in the market and how those risks may affect equities.
 Specifically, we utilize an equity risk covariance matrix and cross correlations among all equities to identify total equity risk.
 There are obvious differences in equities.
 Some are more volatile, others more stable in their price patterns and how each company relates to one another.
-Utilizing optimization we are better able to understand these relationships between each company and the market.
-Understanding these relationships ensure we are able to more effectively take advantage of the opportunities to reduce risk and position our strategy on the efficient frontier.
+Utilizing optimization we are better able to understand the relationships between each company and the market.
+Understanding these relationships ensures we are able to more effectively take advantage of the opportunities to reduce risk and position our strategy on the efficient frontier.

 Constraints are optimal when they bring more diversification, protection and suitable exposure while maintaining a higher transfer coefficient and ultimately greater return.
 To this end, we have spent significant effort and gained invaluable experience enabling us to have created an optimal constraint process.
 Following our process we answer the hard questions, i.e., how many securities are optimal to manage risk?
 How much exposure is best in any one name, industry or sector of the market?
-Having answers to these types of questions empower SGI to manage with clarity and enhanced perspective.
+Having answers to these types of questions empowers SGI to manage with clarity and enhanced perspective.

 Low Volatility Alpha Model

 We know there are many different definitions of alpha.
 To us, alpha is the active return of an equity security.
 To estimate future returns of an equity security is not trivial.
-There are many factors that contribute to equity returns and these may vary from security to security.
+There are many factors that contribute to equity returns and they may vary from security to security.
 We believe there are unique drivers for low volatility stocks.
 Our alpha stock selection model diversifies among multiple factors that perform well, or successfully predict returns, across multiple economic and business cycles as well as across different industries and sectors.
 These factors may include valuation metrics, growth estimates, profitability, momentum and liquidity factors, etc.

-To consistently enhance our active return estimates we constantly research our factors; to ensure each has significant power to predict future returns and that we have adequate factor diversification.
-The goal in creating a low volatility alpha model is not to perfectly predict returns but to ensure the alpha model can take advantage of the steepness of the efficient frontier curve.
-By so doing we feel we are able to create more optimized low volatility portfolios.
+To consistently enhance our active return estimates, we constantly research our factors to ensure each has significant power to predict future returns and that we have adequate factor diversification.
+The goal in creating a low volatility alpha model is not to perfectly predict returns, but to ensure the alpha model can take advantage of the steepness of the efficient frontier curve.
+By so doing, we feel we are able to create more optimized low volatility portfolios.

 Fundamental Overlay Process